Can Renovations or Construction Affect Home Insurance?

 Do you need to tell your insurance provider about building work?

-Although renovating in the Spring and Summer seasons may seem ideal, there is an influx of homeowners wanting to do the same – you may have to wait a while longer.
-Instead, a good time to do home renovations is the Fall when the weather is still pleasant and wait times are less.
-Call your contractor well ahead of your construction start date for better chances.Shopping for home insurance?
-Get a quote from Onlia.
+Although renovating in the spring and summer seasons may seem ideal, there is an influx of homeowners wanting to do the same – you may have to wait a while longer.
+Instead, you may opt to do home renovations in the fall when the weather is still pleasant and wait times are less.
+Call your contractor well ahead of your construction start date for a better idea of when works best for your project.